Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Ethics Statement

 \section{Ethics Statement}

-This research uses publicly available data from the AMiner dataset, ensuring compliance with data privacy policies.
-Author names are masked to prevent data leakage during simulations.
-Our system is intended to augment, not replace, human researchers, emphasizing the need for human oversight to ensure the quality and integrity of generated outputs.
-To promote transparency, we commit to sharing all relevant codes for reproducibility within the research community.
+This research uses two publicly available datasets provided by AMiner, ensuring compliance with data privacy policies.
+Our system is designed to augment, not replace, human researchers, highlighting the need for human oversight to maintain the quality and integrity of generated outputs.
+We comply with the licensing terms of the LLMs used, as specified in their official terms of service.
+To promote research transparency, we have shared all relevant codes for reproducibility within the research community.

+While our system supports scientific discovery, it carries potential risks.
+Data privacy concerns may arise even with public datasets if data handling is improper.
+To mitigate this, we have applied data anonymization to the datasets, such as masking real scientists’ names in simulations, to prevent data leakage and protect privacy.
+Additionally, stringent protocols have been implemented to minimize unintended discussions and potential misuse.